CyrilJhayCapitulo/CyrilJhayCapitulo/README.md

 You can call me **Cy** for short. 😊

-I'm an Electronics Engineer passionate about **Python**, **Artificial Intelligence**, **Data Analytics**, and **Software Development**.

-My experience spans engineering automation, semiconductor test systems, data processing, and software solutions.
-I enjoy building tools that simplify complex workflows, improve productivity, and transform data into actionable insights.
+Electronics Engineer with experience in semiconductor test engineering, engineering automation, and AI-assisted software development.
+Currently pursuing a Master of Data Analytics in New Zealand, with a passion for building data-driven applications, desktop software, and intelligent automation solutions.

 ---

 ## 🔨 Featured Projects

-# 📑 SheetDiff
+### 📑 SheetDiff

 SheetDiff is a Python-based desktop application for comparing Excel spreadsheets side-by-side.
 Designed for engineers, analysts, and data professionals, it automatically detects added, deleted, and modified data, highlights differences visually, and generates comparison reports to streamline spreadsheet reviews.